henrysky/astroNN/docs/source/tools_apogee.rst

    cont_mask = np.load(dir)

-When you do normalization using astroNN, you can just use con_mask=None to use default mask
+When you do normalization using astroNN, you can just use con_mask=None to use default mask. astronn will use a SINGLE continuum pixel mask to normalize all spectra you provided.
+Moreover, astroNN will normalize the spectra by chips instead of normalize them all together.

 .. code:: python